versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 <section markdown="1">

-These are observer events common to all transport types.
-Each transport type may define new ones.
+These are observer events common to all transport classes.
+Each transport class may define new ones.

 #### transport.observer.on("close")
 {: #transport-observer-on-close .code}

-Emitted when the transport is closed.
+Emitted when the transport is closed for whatever reason.

 #### transport.observer.on("newproducer", fn(producer))
 {: #transport-observer-on-newproducer .code}